FAQ and Feedback

 COVID-19 and Virtual Recruitment

-If you have additional questions or concerns, schedule a 30 minute 1:1 appointment with the Career Services team via iCareers or come to a virtual drop-in (Mondays from 1:30-3:30 p.m.
-PT, beginning in late September), or attend one of our upcoming small group sessions or workshops.
+If you have additional questions or concerns, schedule a 30-minute 1:1 appointment with the Career Services team via Handshake, come to a virtual drop-in (view our drop-in hours), or attend one of our upcoming small group sessions or workshops.

 What support is Career Services offering in response to these current events?

-Career Services will be offering weekly online small group career coaching sessions and workshops to address questions such as how to network while social distancing, how to stay focused on the job search in uncertain times, and how to prepare for online interviews.
-Log in to iCareers to view the full calendar of small group coaching sessions and workshops, to make a 1:1 career advising appointment, and to access Zoom links for the virtual drop-ins happening on Mondays from 1:30-3:30 p.m.
-PT.
+Career Services offers weekly online small group career coaching sessions and workshops to address questions such as how to network while social distancing, how to stay focused on the job search in uncertain times, and how to prepare for online interviews.
+Log in to Handshake to view the full calendar of small group coaching sessions and workshops, to make a 1:1 career advising appointment, and to access Zoom links for appointments or virtual drop-ins.
 To view past workshops, visit our Workshop Recordings page.
-Starting with the Class of 2020, all iSchool students will have access to Career Services for one year after graduation.
+For the Class of 2020 onward, all iSchool students have access to Career Services for one year after graduation.

 I have concerns about the job search process; who can I talk to?

 All current Informatics, MSIM, MLIS, and iSchool Ph.D. students are invited to make an appointment to talk to a career advisor about the job search process.
-You can schedule an appointment with Caitlin Goldbaum (Assistant Director for Career Services) or Julie Loh (Career Advisor) through iCareers.
+You can schedule an appointment with our Career Services Team through Handshake.

 Supporting International Students